Zilliqa/ZIP/zips/zip-12.md

 #### Formal Voting Phase

 Snapshot is used for formal, binding votes.
 The user who authored the ZIP will also create the proposal on Snapshot[3].
-Snapshot requires 10 gZIL[[4](https://viewblock.io/zilliqa/address/zil14pzuzq6v6pmmmrfjhczywguu0e97djepxt8g3e)] in a user’s wallet to create a proposal.
+Snapshot requires > 0.1% of the total supply of gZIL[[4](https://viewblock.io/zilliqa/address/zil14pzuzq6v6pmmmrfjhczywguu0e97djepxt8g3e)] in a user’s wallet to create a proposal.
 If the author does not meet this requirement then contact a moderator who will submit the proposal on your behalf.
 Before creating the Snapshot vote, please wait for a moderator to assign your ZIP a number and begin your Snapshot title with it.

 A minimum of 96 hours (5 days) for voting, and a 20% quorum requirement is required for ZIPs voting processes.
 This wide time period for voting, coupled with an active communication of ZIPs via the governance forum and on social media channels should help ensure that no ZIPs will slip through and no malicious ones are approved.